nicolasberube/Arzette_Randomizer/arzette/docs/setup_en.md

 ## Set up an Archipelago seed and server

-If you already know how to generate an Archipelago seed with an .apworld file, you can download the latest .apworld version from the [releases page](https://github.com/nicolasberube/Arzette_Randomizer/releases) and skip this section straight to [Setting up the client](#set-up-the-client-connection-information).
+If you already know how to generate an Archipelago seed with an .apworld file, you can download the latest .apworld version from the [releases page](https://github.com/nicolasberube/Arzette_Randomizer/releases) and skip this section straight to [setting up the client](#set-up-the-client-connection-information).

 - If you do not have Archipelago installed, download the latest stable release of Archipelago for Windows [here](https://github.com/ArchipelagoMW/Archipelago/releases).
 This randomizer has been tested with the release version 0.6.7.
 You want the file `Setup.Archipelago.[VERSION].exe`.